 LOVE HEALS ALL WOUNDS

-On a daily basis, we are bombarded by brutal 24-hour news cycles that reveal the inhumane realities of this world, the relentless social media updates and a slew of misguided microaggressions that impose a fabricated value on our lives.
+On a daily basis, we are bombarded by brutal 24-hour news cycles that reveal the world's inhumane realities, the relentless social media updates and a slew of misguided microaggressions that construct a fabricated value in our lives.

-Love Heals All Wounds goes past headlines to explore the heartstrings of our shared consciousness in relation to police brutality, mass incarceration and why the cycle of trauma needs to end.
+Love Heals All Wounds delves past headlines to explore the heartstrings of our shared consciousness in relation to police brutality, mass incarceration and why the cycle of trauma needs to end.
 MAI’s evening-length dance performance is interwoven with spoken word, original music and projections to chart a movement towards reflection, growth and healing through sharing the dreams and visions of a world we create together.

 Jon Boogz and Lil Buck